tardate/LittleArduinoProjects/PIC/PIC16F84ABlinky/README.md

 ## Programmer

-I got my PICKit 3 in a [programmer / minimum system board bundle](https://www.aliexpress.com/item/1734894366.html) from a seller on aliexress.
+I got my PICKit 3 in a [programmer / minimum system board bundle](https://www.aliexpress.com/item/1734894366.html) from a seller on aliexpress.
 Only 5 of the pins are relevant for programming the PIC16F84A:

 | PIC16F84A Pin | Programmer Pin | Function   | Description         |